• Skip to primary navigation

 ANC 8(a) Advantage

-Small Business CertifiedAs an ANC 8(a) firm, Brice is eligible to receive sole source contracts regardless of dollar size, with no upper limit, compared with traditional 8(a) enterprises which are held to a sole source contract limit of $4 million.
+Small Business CertifiedAs an ANC 8(a) firm, Brice is eligible to receive sole source contracts regardless of dollar size, with virtually no upper limit.

 Learn More